robin-schneider/gymCICY/README.md

 For a basic introduction to gym environments and in particular the flipping environment used in our paper check out the jupyter notebook [tutorial](https://github.com/robin-schneider/gymCICY/blob/master/agents/Tutorial.ipynb) in the agent folder.

 Furthermore, you might want to use the latest pyCICY version.
-There is a bigger update planned which should cut down the cohomology computation time significanty.
 Update with

 ```console
 pip install --upgrade git+https://github.com/robin-schneider/CICY